What is FIRST?

 What is FRC?

 FRC (FIRST Robotics Competition) combines the excitement of sport with the rigors of science and technology.
-Under strict rules, limited resources, and time limits, teams of 25 students or more are challenged to raise funds, design a team "brand," hone teamwork skills, and build and program robots to perform prescribed tasks against a field of competitors.
+Under strict rules, limited resources, and time limits, teams of students are challenged hone in their teamwork skills to raise funds, design a team "brand," build, and program robots to perform prescribed tasks against a field of competing teams.
 It’s as close to "real-world engineering" as a student can get.
 Professional mentors that volunteer lend their time and talents to guide each team.